Using Metadynamics to Reveal Extractant Conformational Free Energy Landscapes: Introduction

 \section{Introduction}

 Liquid liquid extraction (LLE), also called solvent extraction, is a commonplace hydrometallurgical process used to separate and recover critical metals, such as rare earth, transuranic, and platinum group elements. \cite{hidayah2018evolution} In LLE, metal ions are transported from an aqueous feed phase, often acidic, to an immiscible organic phase that typically contains an amphiphilic extractant molecule, which binds the targeted metal ions, and a nonpolar solvent, also called the diluent.
 LLE is a thermodynamic process driven by small free energy differences in metal solvation between phases, in which large energetic terms cancel out, resulting in an overall energy on the order of $-k_{B}T$ to ensure reversibility for further reprocessing. \cite{spadina2021molecular} While an LLE process involves many energetic terms that are often challenging to isolate and quantify, their net contributions are reflected in the overall separations performance.
 Specifically, the distribution ratio is the ratio of concentration of the target metal ion in the extractant phase to the aqueous phase.
-While metal-extractant binding is typically a strong, enthalpically favorable interaction, for multidentate extractants, the reorganization of the extractant into its binding conformation is often highly unfavorable. \cite{hay2004structural,boehme2002carbamoylphosphine} Thus, traditional ligand design work has focused on utilizing state-of-the-art density functional theory (DFT) to suggest candidate extractants by constraining the flexibility of functional head groups. \cite{lewis2011highly,mccann2016computer,ellis2017straining,zhang2022advancing} In these works, a handful of molecular structures are investigated by geometry optimizations at 0 K followed by single-point energy calculations.
+While metal-extractant binding is typically a strong, enthalpically favorable interaction, for multidentate extractants, the reorganization of the extractant into its binding conformation is often highly unfavorable. \cite{hay2004structural,boehme2002carbamoylphosphine} Previous work using density functional theory (DFT), including by Hay and coworkers,\cite{hay2004structural} has improved separation behavior by lowering the unfavorable reorganization energy of the extracting ligand through extractant molecular design.\cite{lewis2011highly,mccann2016computer,ellis2017straining,zhang2022advancing} In these works, a handful of molecular structures are investigated by geometry optimizations at 0 K followed by single-point energy calculations.
 While capable of computing highly accurate energies, such a strategy is insufficient to provide a full picture of molecular energetics at temperature in the solution phase, as the computational cost of DFT calculations prohibits consideration of the ensemble of structures potentially relevant to metal extraction under experimentally realistic conditions.
 Moreover, since geometry optimization is carried out at 0 K, neither the flexibility of molecular structure nor the contribution of entropy are considered.
-In addition, solvents are typically treated implicitly by mean-filed theories, which neglect that, at the molecular level, solvents can interact with extractants in more complex ways.
+In addition, solvents are typically treated implicitly by mean-field theories, which neglect that, at the molecular level, solvents can interact with extractants in more complex ways.